floschwend/japhelper/PRIVACY.md

 ## 4. Data Retention

 * **Our App:** We do **not** store your text input on our servers after it has been processed and the corrected text has been returned to you.
 The text is processed in real-time and not retained by us beyond the immediate transaction.
-* **LLM Provider:** Regarding the LLM provider, [LLM Provider Name]'s data retention policies govern how long they retain the data sent to them.
+* **LLM Provider:** Regarding the LLM provider, data retention policies of the LLM of your choice govern how long they retain the data sent to them.
 Please refer to their privacy policy for details.

 ---